Usage

 -I, --interval int Duration in minutes between execution.
 Ignored if not in daemon mode. (default 1440)

--l, --limit int How many articles to display (default 256)
+-l, --limit int How many articles to display in total (default 256)

 -q, --quiet Add this flag to silence warnings.